Db2-DTE-POC/wxddemo/docs/wxd-troubleshooting.md

 nohup docker compose -f docker-compose-non-dev.yml up &
 ```

+The `nohup` command will issue a message indicating that output will be directed to the `nohup.out` file.
 It takes some time for the service to start, so be patient!
 You can view any output from the Apache Superset system by viewing the `nohup.out` file in the directory where you installed superset.

 ### Apache Superset screens differ from the lab